theangrydev/AERCalculator/README.md

-This is a simple application that allows you to compute AER.
+This is a simple application that allows you to compute AER